Charles Brantley Aycock: Later life

 After leaving the governor's office in 1905, Aycock resumed his law practice.
 He was persuaded to run for the Senate seat held by fellow Democrat Furnifold M. Simmons in 1912.
-But before the nomination was decided, Aycock died of a heart attack while making a speech to the Alabama Education Association in Birmingham on April 4, 1912.
+But before the nomination was decided, Aycock died of a heart attack on April 4, 1912, while making a speech to 5,000 teachers at the convention of the Alabama Education Association in Birmingham.

-The subject of Aycock's speech was 'Universal Education'.
+One account says, "The subject of Aycock's speech was 'Universal Education'.
 After he had talked for a few minutes, Aycock spoke the words: 'I have always talked about education—.'
-Here he stopped, threw up his hands, reeled backward, and fell dead.
+Here he stopped, threw up his hands, reeled backward, and fell dead".

+But another, by a reporter at the scene, says Aycock told the teachers, "I have fought long the battles of education," and added, after asking a question of Alabama Governor Emmet O'Neal, "However, I have determined, if such a thing is possible, to open the doors of the schools to every child..."
+He stopped, staggered and fell dead of a heart attack.